Dexlorious/Lumber-Tycoon-2-Wood-Fetcher/README.md

 # Lumber-Tycoon-2-Wood-Fetcher (Chat Version)

-Old but gold, the original wood fetcher i made
+Old but gold, the original wood fetcher i made (GUI Is On Other Branch)

 ## Screenshot